SBNSoftware/icarus_production_guide/production_campaign_example.md

 In case of failure or helding of the job, you can get an hint of the reason from its corresponding stdout and stderr.

+## Kick campaign stage to complete

+When a reasonable fraction (90%-95%) of the job is successuful finished, you can kick the campaign stage to complete.
+To do so, from the Campaigns page, click on the submission history button of you campaign.

 ## Define Samweb dataset

 Once the job is completed, the output files are in the folder defined in the script that you find in the **launch_script** of the **job_type** configuration in the bottom area of the Campaign Editor (for example: /icarus/app/poms_test/cfg/icarus_test_allupdates_withcaf_allstages.cfg).
 In the file, the stages are configured and among other there is the field **job_output.dest** or similar.